ka9q/ka9q-radio/docs/notes.md

 satellite reception, it also has good HF coverage and reasonably good front end preselectors.
 But is severely limited by its 192 ks/s (complex) sample rate.
-That may be OK for some specialized applications ike the receive-only APRS i-Gate I've been running for years on a RPi3.
+That may be OK for some specialized applications like the receive-only APRS i-Gate I've been running for years on a RPi3.
 The low sample rate demands minimal CPU.

 The RTL-SDR is very popular because it's cheap, and while I